What is a “late preterm” baby?

 - Use “hands on pumping”.
 This is the most efficient technique that we know of, for getting the most milk in the shortest time.
 How much you use your hands is probably even more important than what kind of pump you use, and whether you pump one or both breasts at a time.
 “Double pumping” (both breasts at once) can be faster and more efficient, but some women find that it feels “too much” and prefer to express one breast at a time, using their hands to massage while they express.
 You can find some great pumping ideas to try here: https://med.stanford.edu/newborns/professional-education/breastfeeding/maximizing-milk-production.html.
 Hand expressing as much as you can after pumping is probably the most important tip – the better you can drain the breast, the faster it will make milk.
 A full hands-on expression session takes around 15-20 minutes, but it’s still worth expressing even if you don’t have more than a few minutes.

 - Use feeding tools in ways that support breastfeeding.
-There are lots of ways to give your baby extra milk, if she needs it.
+There are lots of ways to give your baby extra milk, if they need it.
 Hospital staff may suggest that you feed extra milk by cup, or by nasogastric (NG) tube.
 Sometimes, bottles are the most convenient way of giving extra milk.
 Babies are hardwired to breastfeed, and once the underlying feeding issues have been addressed (or they have matured a bit more), they will usually happily begin or continue breastfeeding, whether or not they’ve needed alternative feeding methods.
 Having said that, there are ways of using feeding tools that are more, and less, supportive of breastfeeding.
 However you choose to give extra milk, feed carefully and slowly, paying attention to your baby’s signals, to keep feeding calm for your baby and encourage behaviours that are useful at the breast.
 You can read more about cup-feeding, “paced” bottle feeding, side-lying bottle-feeding and other ways of giving extra milk here: https://www.laleche.org.uk/bottles-and-other-tools/

 - Consider domperidone.
 This is a prescription-only drug which has a side effect of increasing the levels of the hormone prolactin in your bloodstream.
 It isn’t magic, but there is good evidence that for some women domperidone can help to boost milk supply, when combined with intensive milk removal as described above.
 If your GP is not familiar with its use for this purpose (and it isn’t licensed for this use, so your GP needs to be willing to take responsibility for prescribing it), these are useful resources to share: Breastfeeding Network – domperidone factsheet and UKMi – “Drug Treatment of Inadequate Lactation”.